In which I recommend bcrypt.

 bcryptSolves These Problems

 How?
 Basically, it’s slow as hell.
-It uses a variant of the Blowfish
+It uses a variant of the Blowfish encryption

-increase the work factor and the hash will get slower.
+factor and the hash will get slower.

 How much slower is